afpa-mx2016/tautof/README.md

 practical exercice with Symfony FW, release of an advert app.
 - be able to search for an advert according to car maker/ model
 - add an advert
-- show basic security parameters
+- show basic security features ( register / login / protected area )

 # install